 SAFETY IN INDIA

-India will be full of scam artists ready to take advantage of the unsuspecting and unprepared tourist.
+Whilst ticking off your ‘packing for India travel list’ you should also do some extra reading and research on being street smart.
+India will be full of scam artists ready to take advantage of the unsuspecting and unprepared tourists.
 Know where you are going, address and hotel name, when getting into a taxi or rickshaw.
 Don’t give money to beggars, and say a firm “no, thank you” to street vendors.

 Finally, I recommend you only eat freshly cooked hot food, avoid fresh vegetables or fruits, especially if you don’t know how they’ve been washed.
 Avoid street food if it looks questionable or if you only have a short time in India (so as not to ruin your short trip).